jeffpar/pcjs.v1/disks/dec/rl02k/xxdp/ekbbf0/README.md

 Vector 100 is for the KW11 Line Clock -- an interrupt that the test was apparently not expecting.
 It was instead looking for an interrupt from the DL11 "teleprinter" device.

+This failure was resolved by fixing the KW11 logic to clear any pending Line Clock interrupt whenever the KW11 Interrupt Enable bit was cleared.